knah/Il2CppAssemblyUnhollower/README.md

  * Only instance methods are exposed to IL2CPP side - no fields, properties, events or static methods will be visible to IL2CPP reflection
  * Only a limited set of types is supported for method signatures

+ ## Injected components in asset bundles
+ Starting with version 0.4.15.0, injected components can be used in asset bundles.
+Currently, deserialization for component fields is not supported.
+Any fields on the component will initially have their default value as defined in the mono assembly.

+ How-to:
+ * Your class must meet the above critereon mentioned in Class Injection.
+ * Add a dummy script for your component into Unity.
+Remove any methods, constructors, and properties.
+Fields can optionally be left in for future deserialization support.
+ * Apply the component to your intended objects in Unity and build the asset bundle.
+ * At runtime, register your component with `RegisterTypeInIl2Cpp` before loading any objects from the asset bundle.

 ## Upcoming features (aka TODO list)
  * Unstripping engine code - fix current issues with unstripping failing or generating invalid bytecode
  * Proper interface support - IL2CPP interfaces will be generated as interfaces and properly implemented by IL2CPP types
  * Improve class injection to support virtual methods and interfaces
+ * Improve class injection to support deserializing fields

 ## Used libraries
 Bundled into output files: